longturn/freeciv21/docs/faq.rst

 Freeciv21 is a client/server system.
 But in most cases you don't have to worry about this; the client starts a server automatically for you when you start a new game.

-.. attention:: The Windows Server currently has a defect that does not allow it to run automatically from the
+.. attention:: The Windows Server currently has a defect that does not allow it to run automatically from
-    client.
-See Issue #341 as well as work in progress pull request #462.
+    the client.
+See Issue `#341 <https://github.com/longturn/freeciv21/issues/341>`_ as well as work in progress pull request `#462 <https://github.com/longturn/freeciv21/pull/462>`_.
 The current work around is to manually start the server and a game and then connect to it via the client.

     This defect is not present in the Linux builds.

-Once the game is started you can find information in its :guilabel:`Help` menu.
-If you've never played a Civilization-style game before you may want to look at the help on :title-reference:`Strategy and Tactics`.
+Once the game is started you can find information in the :guilabel:`Help` menu.
+If you've never played a Civilization-style game before you may want to look at help on :title-reference:`Strategy and Tactics`.

 You can continue to change the game settings through the :menuselection:`Game --> Options --> Server Options` menu.
 Type :literal:`/help` in the chatline (or server command line) to get more information about